ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/authority-level-matrix-v0.2.md

 Owner: Prospera Architecture Group
 Category: Governance

+## Authority and Governance Binding

+This document defines authority levels for AI and human actors.
+It is a subordinate governance specification.

+This document is NOT authoritative on its own.
+All authority definitions are valid only when referenced by `governance-index-v0.2.md`.

+In case of conflict, ambiguity, or omission, the governance index takes precedence.

+This document MUST NOT introduce new authority levels, decision rights, or escalation paths outside those enumerated in the governance index.

 Purpose

 This document defines the formal authority allocation between human actors and AI systems across the Prospera OS engineering lifecycle.